 During a normal week in school all children will be heard read once a week as part of a guided reading session.
 Guided reading with children is at an instructional level, which means the children will be able to read the at a 90-94% accuracy.
 Children will be assessed against objectives.
 This will be used to help inform assessment of children on Classroom Monitor.
-Guided Reading will form part of a carousel of activities or may be taught as a whole class.
+Guided reading will follow the Unlocking Letters and Sounds scheme using the same book over the course of two weeks to ensure fluency and a secure comprehension.